pankaj0695/Travique-Brahmashira/README.md

 # ![Brahmashira Display Image](Brahmashira-display-image.png)

-Travique– Personalized Travel Planning Platform
+# Travique– Personalized Travel Planning Platform

-Team Brahmashira – Innovating travel planning with Odoo’s modular power.
+## Team Brahmashira – Innovating travel planning with Odoo’s modular power.

+## About the Project

+Travique is a next-generation personalized travel planning platform built during the Odoo Hackathon 2025.
+Leveraging the flexibility of Odoo's open-source business applications, our solution empowers travelers to plan, customize, budget, and share multi-city trips effortlessly.

+This project transforms the often overwhelming process of trip planning into a collaborative, budget-aware, and visually engaging experience.

 ## Team Members